 Glenda Cloughley sings the lament of the other spirit mother.
 Meriel Owen plays harp and Nitya Bernard Parker plays flute

 In 2005 Johanna McBride attended an international course on building peace and democracy in Cluj, Romania.
 There she was introduced to the African philosophy of Ubuntu.
 One translation given at the course was 'I am who I am, because of you.
 We are who we are because of each other.'
-These words inspired Johanna to write this round.
+When Johanna heard these words, the 3 part round with an ostinato (repeating melody) wrote itself within an hour.

 A Chorus of Women has sung this piece at many public events, including at the 'We the Peoples' presentation which opened the United Nations 60th Anniversary Conference at the ANU in 2005 and at our big fundraiser for the Climate Council in 2016, after Archbishop Desmond Tutu had extended the concept of Ubuntu to 'Eco-Ubuntu', making it clear that we humans are all connected to each other, and also part of the web of nature.

 In 2022 Johanna wrote this revised version, adding weavings of piano and flute.
-This recording was produced by sound engineer Daniel Pratt, Glenda Cloughley's son with participation of a citizens' chorus of women and men friends.
+This recording was produced by sound engineer Daniel Pratt, Glenda Cloughley's son with participation of a citizens' chorus of women as well as men friends.